Work in Portugal

 What it's like to work in Portugal

 Usual business hours are 9am to 6pm, Monday to Friday, with a one to two-hour break for lunch.
-The legal maximum is 40 hours a week and an eight-hour work day.
+The legal maximum is an eight-hour work day and 40 hours per week.

-Employees generally receive 22 paid annual leave days per year, although in the banking sector it is 25.
-In addition, there are 12 public holidays.
+Full-time employees are entitled to 22 paid annual leave days per year.
+In addition, there are 13 public holidays.

 Find out more